Post authored by Donna Kastner, Event Marketing Specialist

 What excites me about this new role is the opportunity to engage in high-level strategy conversations with association leaders to help them think differently and evaluate potential solutions using a new set of lenses.
 My ability to look at this from their perspective, as an association leader, will also be helpful.

 It’s also important to understand why people attend your events.
+Many businesses will find that you tend to perform better at business events when you have a celebrity guest speaker at your business event, although it is crucially important to build upon this and ensure that all of your events are this well-received.
 I participated in a panel at IAEE’s Expo!Expo!
 There were about 150 people in the room and I asked them: ‘Why are people coming to your events?
 Do you know or do you think you know?’

 At EDUCAUSE, for years, we were heavy on education programming because many at our organization assumed that most were coming for learning.
 As we started to analyze behavioral data across several event cycles, many were surprised to discover that networking was a higher priority for many attendees.